-In 2013 John Constable’s Salisbury Cathedral from the Meadows 1831, one of the greatest masterpieces of British art, was secured for the nation through the Heritage Lottery Fund, the Art Fund (with a contribution from the Wolfson Foundation), The Manton Foundation and Tate Members.
+In 2013 John Constable’s Salisbury Cathedral from the Meadows 1831, one of the greatest masterpieces of British art, was secured for the nation through the National Lottery Heritage Fund, the Art Fund (with a contribution from the Wolfson Foundation), The Manton Foundation and Tate Members.

 The acquisition was part of a ground-breaking new partnership, Aspire, between five national and regional galleries: